 ‘Surely it is my turn to do something interesting.
 I could go and you could stay here to mobilise the army.
 I am really not looking forward to working for a fifteen-year-old prince.’

 William struggled to suppress a wave of irritability.
-It was not unreasonable for Henry to wish to escape his dreary task, but it was the task which had been assigned to him.
+It was not unreasonable for John to wish to escape his dreary task, but it was the task which had been assigned to him.
 Before he had a chance to reply, the Prince rescued him, arriving at their table with genuine joviality shining on his face.

 Obviously, he had overheard the last snippet of conversation.

 ‘No, John, William has the talents I need for a rather special mission.
 In any case, I want you to make the army your own.
 You will not be working for the Earl of Richmond.
 He will be working for you.
 I have made that very clear to him.
 You will be military commander in Aquitaine later in the year.
 It is important the army identifies with you as its leader.’

 ‘I only have fifty men in total.
 How am I going to receive and store the supplies?’
 Henry protested.